prorev/prorev.github.io/_posts/2020-04-01-machine-learning_bayesian.md

 Random variable is called random, because you can choose it from within the range of the **associated** probability distribution.

-In other words for a random variable we know the distribution.
+In other words for a random variable we know (or we should know) the distribution.

-### Trivial and non trivial Random Variables

-Most obvious simple random variable is when you flip a coin.
-Associate $X=1$ with flipping to a tail, and $X=0$ to a head.

-Non trivial random variable is to measure the number of heads when you flip a coin for 5 times.

-Another non trivial random variable will be to choose a random number from a range of five (5), where each random number has associated probability distribution $p1, p2, p3, p4, p5$ for the numbers $1, 2, 3, 4, 5$.

-We mentioned the **associated** probability distribution for a variable.
-In the previous case sum of all $p1+p2+p3+p4+p5=1$.

 ### Expected value for the Random Variable